 The Weight Decoder (WD) reads the weight stream from the DMA controller.
 The WD decompresses and stores this stream in a double-buffered register, ready for the MAC unit to consume it.

-The WD supports two weight stream formats, the standard decoder and the Fast Weight Decoder (FWD).
-The standard decoder performs higher compression and the FWD has higher bandwidth.
+The WD supports 2 weight stream formats for constant weights, the Standard Weight Decoder (SWD), and the Fast Weight Decoder (FWD).